somya51p/SAFehER/README.md

 *************************************************************

-To run the Alice app then type:
+To run the SAFehER app then type:

 ###### python manage.py runserver